Crassispira: Taxonomy

-The small blackish Drillias so common in Panamic waters, of which Pleurotoma bottae Valenciennes is the type, were brought under the name of Crassispira Swainson, 1840 by W.H.
+The small blackish "Drillias" so common in Panamic waters, of which Pleurotoma bottae Valenciennes is the type, were brought under the name of Crassispira Swainson, 1840 by W.H.
 Dall in 1918.

 Description

 Most species in this genus have a tall spire and a truncated anterior canal.
 The ribs are overridden by spirals, forming beads or nodules.
-Under the subsutural keel is the sinus area rather smooth.
+Under the subsutural keel is the sinus area which is rather smooth.

 The small shell is subclavate and tuberculated.
-The spire is thick and, lengthened.
+The spire is thick and lengthened.
 The outer lip shows a slight sinus above and is thickened internally at the top and the bottom.
 The top of the inner lip has a thick pad.
 The basal channel is slightly defined.